jack-chen1688/cxl-test-tool/DCD-Qemu-Explanation.md

-### Qemu mem device releases the Extent
+### QEMU mem device releases the extent
-Qemu side will call cmd_dcd_release_dyn_cap to process the mailbox command and get the extent to be released and removed it from its extent list.
+The QEMU side will call `cmd_dcd_release_dyn_cap` to process the mailbox command and get the extent to be released and remove it from its extent list.

 ### Qemu log of the cci commands